ray-project/ray/doc/source/ray-client.rst

 ``RAY_CLIENT_MODE``
 ===================

-Because Ray client mode affects the behavior of the Ray API, larger scripts or libraries imported before ``ray.connect()`` may not realize they're in client mode.
+Because Ray client mode affects the behavior of the Ray API, larger scripts or libraries imported before ``ray.util.connect()`` may not realize they're in client mode.
 This feature is being tracked with `issue #13272 <https://github.com/ray-project/ray/issues/13272>`_ but the workaround here is provided for beta users.

-One option is to defer the imports from a ``main`` script that calls ``ray.connect()`` first.
+One option is to defer the imports from a ``main`` script that calls ``ray.util.connect()`` first.
 However, some older scripts or libraries might not support that.

 Therefore, an environment variable is also available to force a Ray program into client mode: ``RAY_CLIENT_MODE`` An example usage: